kosli-dev/secure-sdlc-process-template/content/process/ssdlc/runtime/change_records.md

 The deployment steps in our pipelines automatically log all deployments, and we can also control that we only deploy software that is approved in the {{% param "csor"  %}} audit trail.

 {{< figure src="/images/change-records.svg" alt="Change records" >}}

+## How we implement this control

+* We monitor production systems and automatically record a forensic history of all changes in Kosli using [environment monitoring](https://docs.kosli.com/getting_started/environments/)
+    * Environment records can be found here: https://app.kosli.com/kosli/environments/